The PTARMIGAN LAND GROUP

 We carefully plan our natural spaces to capitalise on and enhance existing thriving ecosystems, restore neglected or overworked landscapes, using nature-based solutions to design our infrastructure, and integrate the natural environment into the built environment for the benefit of our communities and natural ecosystems.

-Goal 16 – Peace, Justice and Strong Institutions; Targets 16.6, 16.7
+Goal 16 – Peace, Justice, and Strong Institutions; Targets 16.6, 16.7

+On our developments, we try to create effective and empowered communities that are responsible for the long-term management of their local environments.
 On several of our developments, we have established “Community Interest Companies”, responsible for the management and governance of communal infrastructure on our sites in perpetuity.